alanlujan91/SequentialEGM/content/paper/2_method.md

 # The Sequential Endogenous Grid Method

+Consider the challenge facing a researcher who wants to solve a model where households simultaneously choose consumption, labor supply, and portfolio allocation.
+Standard approaches face a dilemma: either optimize jointly over all three choices (which requires evaluating a three-dimensional optimization at every state space point), or impose separability restrictions that may not reflect realistic preferences.
+We show how sequential decomposition offers a third way that preserves generality while maintaining computational efficiency.

 ## Problem Setup

 The baseline problem which we use to demonstrate the Sequential Endogenous Grid Method (EGM$^n$) is a discrete time version of {cite:t}`Bodie1992` where a consumer has the ability to adjust their labor as well as their consumption in response to financial risk.
 The objective consists of maximizing the present discounted lifetime utility of consumption and leisure.